 Most personality instruments answer the question “which type are you?”
 Icosa asks a different question: “what is the geometry of your personality?”
 The difference matters clinically.

 The 20-center grid maps personality across four Capacities — Open, Focus, Bond, Move — by five Domains: Physical, Emotional, Mental, Relational, and Spiritual.
 Each center has an activation level, a directionality, and a relationship to every neighboring center.
-From that structure, the system computes over 300 metrics: a coherence score, formation classification, gateway identification, trap detection, basin analysis, and more.
+From that structure, the system computes over 300 metrics in real time: coherence band, formation classification, gateway identification, trap detection, basin analysis, and more.

 What a type-based assessment calls “introverted” the Icosa grid distinguishes into specific combinations of reduced Open-Relational, elevated Focus-Mental, and suppressed Move-Social — patterns that suggest different clinical presentations and different therapeutic leverage points.
 The resolution is not higher for its own sake.
 It is higher because the clinical questions worth asking require it.

 Icosa is a personality assessment tool, not a diagnostic instrument.
-It does not produce DSM diagnoses, and its results are intended to inform clinical thinking, not replace it.
+It does not produce psychiatric diagnoses or ICD codes, and its results are intended to inform clinical thinking, not replace it.

 A client who rates themselves as emotionally calm but hesitates consistently on every emotion-related question is giving you two data streams that do not agree.
 Standard assessments give you one of them.